|Elliott Sound Products||Worldwide Ban Looms for External Transformers|

-I am playing "devil's advocate" quite deliberately here.
+I am playing 'devil's advocate' quite deliberately here.
 The failure modes described may be 1 in 1 million or less, but that's one too many.
 A linear external supply is generally considered to be intrinsically safe, in that there is no likely failure mode that can make the supply a potential death-trap.
-I have never heard of an injury or fatality caused by the failure of a linear power supply, because they are so simple that full protection is easily accomplished with minimal difficulty or cost penalty.
+I have never heard of an injury, fatality or fire caused by the failure of a linear power supply, because they are so simple that full protection is easily accomplished with minimal difficulty or cost penalty.

 Something that is an unknown at present is the end of life failure mechanism for small SMPS.
 I have seen many switchmode supplies (in equipment) that have failed in a rather spectacular manner, but there are few indicators at present as to what typical small SMPS will do when they fail.
 Because of the number of parts involved, it is impossible for anyone to predict which one will fail first, and it is probable that there will be multiple different failure mechanisms.